Why Microsoft’s data centre will mean big things for New Zealand’s future in the cloud

-As data demand spikes and data becomes more valuable to owners in the coming years, data centres are becoming ever-more central to a thriving digital economy.
-Research firm International Data Corp. estimates the global number of data centres will see a steady rise, having already increased from nearly 9,100 last year up from 7,500 in 2018, and an expected jump to over 10,000 this year.
+As data demand spikes and data becomes more valuable to owners in the coming years, data centres will become ever-more central to a thriving digital economy.
+Research firm International Data Corp. estimates the global number of data centres will see a steady rise, having already increased from nearly 9,100 in 2019 from 7,500 in 2018, and an expected jump to over 10,000 by 2022.
 The tech sector is growing rapidly, and, with it, skilled jobs and economic benefits are being created that in turn drives competitiveness and more varied growth.

-Currently, Microsoft Azure has more than 100 data centres in 140 countries around the world, more than any other cloud provider, enabling its customers with the flexibility to deploy applications at wide range and scale.
+Currently, Microsoft Azure has more than 200 physical data centres in 160 locations around the world, more than any other cloud provider, enabling its customers with the flexibility to deploy applications at wide range and scale.